SSAGESLabs/hoomd-dlext/README.md

 Assuming HOOMD-blue is already installed on the system, the plugin can be installed as an external component

-The next step is to obtain a copy of this plugin preferably via `git clone`.
+First, we obtain a copy of this plugin, for example via `git clone`.

 ```shell
 cd /path/to/hoomd-dlext